 Highlights: Friendly, Docile, Outgoing

 The English Bulldog is where it all started.
 Historical evidence points to these dogs first being developed in the 13th century in England.
-Back then, they were primarily used for the blood-sport, that is, bull-baiting.
+Back then, some were guard dogs.
+However, they were primarily used for the blood-sport, that is, bull-baiting.

 Once ferocious, fearless and tenacious dogs, English Bulldogs were thrown into a pit of angry bulls to battle it out.
 In fact, that’s where they got their name, bull dogs.
 With their strong jaws, a Bulldog would taunt and pin down the animals in front of spectators.